rstub/swephR/cran-comments.md

   Moshier (11:67)
   repos (14:41)
   swephRdata (14:28)
+* The remark to use angle brackets on the URL is a false positive since the URL is part of literal R code.
-* Suggested package swephRdata is available in the 'additional repository' https://rstub.github.io/drat
+* Suggested package swephRdata is only available in the 'additional repository' https://rstub.github.io/drat